induktio/thinker/Details.md

 22. Fix issue that caused sea-based probe teams to be returned to landlocked bases.
 Probes are now returned to the closest base as determined by the actual pathfinding distance.
 23. Patch crawler upgrade cost so that it depends only on the mineral row cost difference between the prototypes multiplied by 40.
 Nano Factory does not affect crawler upgrades anymore.
 24. Fix issue with randomized faction agendas where they might be given agendas that are their opposition social models.
 Additionally randomized leader personalities option now always selects 1 or 2 AI priorities.
+25. Fix bug that prevents the turn from advancing after force-ending the turn while any player-owned needlejet in flight has moves left.

 Scient's patch